-Thank you for the opportunity to weigh in with SPUR's support for the Central SoMa Plan.
-SPUR is very pleased to see that the approval of the Central SoMa Plan and its implementing actions are finally before you.
-We urge you to approve this ambitious plan as quickly as possible.
-The city has been working with the community for several years to get this Plan completed, and it is time to get it across the finish line.
+Thank you for the opportunity to weigh in with SPUR's support for the Central SoMa Plan, with two caveats below (on page 2).
+We are pleased to see that the approval of the Central SoMa Plan and its implementing actions are finally before you.
+The city has been working with the community for several years to get this ambitious plan completed, and we urge you to approve it.